-From 5 October 2021, the Design and Distribution Obligations (DDO) will come into effect for issuers and distributors of financial products.
+On 5 October 2021, the Design and Distribution Obligations (DDO) came into effect for issuers and distributors of financial products.
 These new obligations are designed to help retail investors obtain financial products that are suitable for their objectives, financial situation and needs.

 What is a Target Market Determination?

 All product issuers are required to develop a TMD for each of their financial products that are intended for distribution to Australian retail investors (including via a platform).

 Our TMDs will be available on the TMD web page for:

 Please note: If you require a machine readable TMD, please contact us according to our details listed below.

 ASIC has prepared a useful summary for advice licensees and financial advisers.
 You can find their factsheet on their website.

 You’re expected to understand your own obligations as a distributor under DDO.
 This includes (but is not limited to):

 understanding the information set out in the TMDs about our products including how we have defined the target market;

 taking reasonable steps to ensure the product is distributed in accordance with the TMD;